 Reusability

-We have covered almost everything needed to write CosmWasm smart contracts with sylvia
+We have covered almost all the basics of writing smart contracts with sylvia.

 In this last chapter of the basics